bolzon/rss-reader/README.md

 # RSS Reader

-API motivated by a SoundCloud assessment.
+API motivated by a Sendcloud assessment.

 ## Tech stack